isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-bed-bugs-hide/index.md

 ##  **Can you see**bed bugs?
 Tools to identify them?

-Though they are tiny insects, bed bugs can be seen with your naked eyes during the day
-- check this comprehensive guide.
-During the day, most bed bugs are asleep or resting.
-- You find some moving around though not in most cases.
-- Some bed bugs move during the day in search of their prey.
-- Therefore, if you are not around, then bed bugs have nothing to feed on, and thats why you may rarely see them during the day.
+Though they are tiny insects, bed bugs can be seen with your naked eyes during the day - check this comprehensive guide.
+During the day, most bed bugs are asleep or resting. - You find some moving around though not in most cases. - Some bed bugs move during the day in search of their prey. - Therefore, if you are not around, then bed bugs have nothing to feed on, and thats why you may rarely see them during the day.

 You may also notice some in their hideouts asleep after having fed enough blood.
 At night, it is difficult to identify bed bugs in the dark.
 Their black color camouflage well with darkness, making it difficult for you to see them.
 Therefore, you will need several tools that may help you find the bed bugs in your hideouts.
 These include: 1.
 Source of light. e. g. , Flashlight.

 This will help concentrate light to point in the darkness you suspect to be bed bugs hideouts.
 2.

-A pair of forceps/tweezers
-- This tool helps you pick the bed bugs precisely to confirm that they are the ones.
+A pair of forceps/tweezers - This tool helps you pick the bed bugs precisely to confirm that they are the ones.
 This is possible because bed bugscant's jump or fly.
-3. Vacuum machine or Steamer
-- This will be used to suck bed bugs from mattresses or cushions if you happen to suspect their signs.
-4. Spatula/crevice knife
-- This helps remove the bed bugs from the cracks.
+3. Vacuum machine or Steamer- This will be used to suck bed bugs from mattresses or cushions if you happen to suspect their signs.
+4. Spatula/crevice knife- This helps remove the bed bugs from the cracks.
 You can also use compressed air as a substitute.

-Collecting basin/ jar/container
-- use this to put bed bugs that you have caught.
+Collecting basin/ jar/container- use this to put bed bugs that you have caught.

-5. Hand lens/magnifying device
-- since bed bugs are small insects, you will need to enlarge them for visibility.
+5. Hand lens/magnifying device- since bed bugs are small insects, you will need to enlarge them for visibility.

 ##  How to find Bed Bugs during the day

 You will find it difficult to bed bugs during the day.
 However, in case you need to find them, you will have to do the following things: 1.
-Put your Bedding or mattress ([and their encasements](https://pestpolicy.com/best
-- bed
-- bug
-- mattress
-- encasements/))outside under a direct sun
-- you will see them move out due to heating.
+Put your Bedding or mattress ([and their encasements](https://pestpolicy.com/best-bed-bug-mattress-encasements/))outside under a direct sun- you will see them move out due to heating.
 2. Remove all cushions and furniture coversspraybed bugs hideouts with the bed bug killers during the day.
 3.

 Knock severally the joint of Home furniture and closets to disturb their comfort.
-4. Place carbon dioxide source/emitter near their suspected hideouts
-- bed bugs are attracted to carbon dioxide.
+4. Place carbon dioxide source/emitter near their suspected hideouts- bed bugs are attracted to carbon dioxide.

 ##  How to prevent and Control Bed bugs

 Bed bugs are not nice insects to have in your home.
 There are various measures that you may follow to prevent and control bed bugs.
 These include: 1.
 Drying mattresses and bedding under the sun severally and cleaning bedding and clothes often with hot water.
-But definitely, [bed bugs won't bite through your clothes](https://pestpolicy.com/can
+But definitely, [bed bugs won't bite through your clothes](https://pestpolicy.com/can-bed-bugs-bite-through-clothing/).2.
-- bed
-- bugs
-- bite
-- through
-- clothing/).2.

-Sealing all the cracks on the wall and floor completely and stop buying second
+Sealing all the cracks on the wall and floor completely and stop buying second-hand furniture.
-- hand furniture.

 Ensure your pets are often treated against bed bug attacks and engage a bed bug examiner/professional to check any presence of bed bugs.
 3. Washing anddrying (at about 140 Degrees Fahrenheit)all clothes and bedding regularly and ensure sockets are covered.
-4. Cover your mattress well with top
-- quality fabric and fit your bed feet with bed bug monitors to keep off bed bugs.
+4. Cover your mattress well with top-quality fabric and fit your bed feet with bed bug monitors to keep off bed bugs.
 5.

 Inspect your furniture regularly to check bed bugs and be aware of bed bugs in public places.
 Train on how to identify bed bugs and ensure you do not move bedding from place to place.

 ##  Conclusion

 Bed bugs can be found in both public and residential places.
-Maintain [good cleanliness](https://pestpolicy.com/can
-- bed
-- bugs
-- live
-- in
-- carpet/)to prevent and control bed bugs.
+Maintain [good cleanliness](https://pestpolicy.com/can-bed-bugs-live-in-carpet/)to prevent and control bed bugs.
 In your home, you will find bed bugs in the couches, seam mattresses, wall units, bedding, ceiling, cracks on the floor and wall, joinery spaces of bed, chairs, and closets, as well as in clothes.